By Celia Barbour

 In a hot, dry skillet, warm the tortilla briefly until it begins to freckle, flipping once, just until soft.
 Spread tortilla with chipotle mayonnaise.
 Add remaining ingredients in a line down the middle, stacking them, and roll tightly to enclose.
 Cut in half.
 Serve immediately.

 Finely mince one chipotle in adobo.
 Because chipotles vary in heat, add it gradually to mayonnaise, stirring to combine and tasting as you go.
 Store, covered, in refrigerator up to one week.

 Zanne always keeps a jar of these in the refrigerator, and adds them to all kinds of sandwiches and salads.

 ½ teaspoon cumin seeds

 Bring a small pot of water to a boil.
 Add the sliced onions and count to 10.
 Drain in a strainer, and return onions to pot.
 Add ½ cup water, plus the vinegar, sugar, salt, and cumin seeds.
 Bring the mixture to a boil, stirring to dissolve the salt and sugar, and simmer 30 seconds.
 Pour the mixture into a glass jar and let it cool.
 Keep the pickled onions, covered and chilled.
 The onions keep for weeks but their color fades.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.